Radionic/use-cross-tab-state/README.md

 const App = () => {
   const [news, setNews, { useLeader }] = useCrossTabState('news');

-  // useLeader is similar to useEffect: the function will re-run when dependencies changed,
+  // useLeader is similar to useEffect: function will re-run when dependencies changed,
-  // except it will only run ONCE in leader tab even if multiple tabs exist. useLeader(() => {
+  // except it will only run ONCE in the leader tab even if multiple tabs exist. useLeader(() => {
-    // Note: the function will also re-run when current tab becomes leader,
-    // so fetch data only if data is not fetched by old leaders yet. if (!news) {
     console.log('[Leader] Fetching news...');
     setNews(...);
-    }
-  }, [news]);
+  }, []);
 };
 ```